 Below is a list of practical ideas to pass on the faith to your child:

-- MAKE FAITH MEANINGFUL.
-Look out for examples from life, such as a sick person who trusts in God and is happy, to show how faith can be meaningful in our daily life.
+1. MAKE FAITH MEANINGFUL.
+Look out for examples Daily Faith Experiences, such as a sick person who trusts in God and is happy, to show how faith can be meaningful in our daily life.

-- LOOK FOR A GOOD QUALITY SERVICES.
+2. LOOK FOR GOOD QUALITY SERVICES.
 Just like you look for a good hairdresser, look out for masses/centres/communities which cater for children’s needs such as those having children’s liturgy, a priest which is child-friendly, songs which children know etc.

-- SUPPORT.
-If you have areas where you are stuggling in your faith seek the support of a lay or religious spiritual director both for yourself and for your child.
+7. SEEK SUPPORT.
+If you have areas where you are struggling in your faith seek the support of a lay or religious spiritual director both for yourself and for your child.
 You can also talk about the matter with friends who share your faith and vision.

 Published: September 2017